SA Councillor Profiles

-Background: Kerry was raised in a rural community on Kangaroo Island and has spent most of her adult life on outback stations, first at Mulurulu in NSW, and now at Mount Victor in SA.
-She has a daughter in year 9 at boarding school and is educating her son through Port Augusta SOTA, currently in Year 6.
+Background: Kerry was raised in a rural community on Kangaroo Island and has spent most of her adult life on outback stations, first at Mulurulu in NSW, and then at Mount Victor in SA.
+She now lives in Adelaide during term time, so her children can access high school.

 With a background in teaching, Kerry is very keen to help isolated families access quality teaching and support.
 She has a particular interest in supporting students with learning difficulties and specific education needs.
-As well as managing the role of vice president, Kerry edits the SA newsletter, The Pipeline.
 Kerry was elected to State Council in 2013.

 SA VICE PRESIDENT